coffeetycoon/Coffee-Tycoon/README.md

 ## Future Updates

-### v1.7.1 - Rewards Rebalance
+### v1.7.2 - Achievements Rewards Patch 2
-- Rebalanced rewards on all achievements
+- Achievments should only show unlocked ones, and the next one in progression, nothing else

 ### v1.8 – Notifications & UI Tweaks
 - Added notifications for **new Achievements and Upgrade Packs**